ila36IX/Notes/Git.md

 ```
 ## Make branch match another branch

-This will reset main branch to be match exactly the exec branch
+This will reset main branch to match exactly the exec branch

 ```sh
 git checkout main